 A Comprehensive Approach to Dental Care

 If you truly want to promote your oral health, you have to be aware of the impact that your diet has on your teeth.
-That’s why the New Jersey dentists at the River Edge Dental Center for General & Cosmetic Dentistry don’t just look at your teeth, they talk to you about lifestyle factors that could impact your oral health, such as sugar cravings.
+That’s why the New Jersey dentists at River Edge Dental, we don’t just look at your teeth, we talk to you about lifestyle factors that could impact your oral health, such as sugar cravings.

 To talk to a dentist about how to improve your oral health, please call (201) 343-4044 today for an appointment in River Edge.